kiwi0fruit/knitty/docs/knitty.md

     js: ["//", "/*", "*/"]
   ...

-  1) Force set document default language name, 2) extenstion to get from `comments-map` (can be set in stdin metadata only):
+  Can be set in stdin metadata only: 1) Force set document default language name, 2) extenstion to get from `comments-map`:

   ---
   knitty-lang: 'py2'